 From its booming solar industry to its place among the top states for electric vehicles to ambitious efforts to make commercial buildings more efficient, Georgia has made significant gains towards a low-carbon future.
 The next step is leveraging the state’s vast network of academic institutions, corporate leaders, non-governmental organizations, and engaged citizens toward a common goal - Drawdown Georgia.

 Drawdown Georgia’s initial work was in identifying the Drawdown solutions that would be most effective in reducing greenhouse gas emissions in Georgia, given our unique geography, population, business, academic and environmental make-up.
-The most recent working paper from the university-affiliated research team and its associated appendix document were published April 5, 2020.
-We look forward to officially launching Drawdown Georgia in the Fall of 2020, with a new brand and website and an open invitation to leaders across Georgia to join us in accelerating climate solutions for our state.
+Drawdown Georgia was officially launched in October 2020 and the Phase One research from the university-affiliated research team was published in the Environmental Management journal in November 2020.

 The Rest of the Story